-- What is meant by a right to defer settlement - That a right to defer must exist at the end of the reporting period - That classification is unaffected by the likelihood that an entity will exercise its deferral right - That only if an embedded derivative in a convertible liability is itself an equity instrument would the terms of a liability not impact its classification
+- what is meant by a right to defer settlement - that a right to defer must exist at the end of the reporting period - that classification is unaffected by the likelihood that an entity will exercise its deferral right - that only if an embedded derivative in a convertible liability is itself an equity instrument would the terms of a liability not impact its classification

-In June 2021, the IASB tentatively decided to propose further amendments to IAS 1 and to defer the effective date of the 2020 amendments to no earlier than 1 January 2024.
+The amendments are effective for annual reporting periods beginning on or after 1 January 2023 and must be applied retrospectively.
+However, the IASB has subsequently proposed further amendments to IAS 1 and the deferral of the effective date of 2020 amendments to no earlier than 1 January 2024.